MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

     return UI_DRAWING_STUB_drawLine(gc, startX, startY, endX, endY);
   }

-The implementation of the weak function only consists to call the stub implementation.
+The implementation of the weak function only consists in calling the stub implementation.

 **UI_DRAWING_STUB_drawLine** (available in MicroUI C Module)